 - Breaking the Law Forged a New Path for Women: Bootlegging offered a direct route to financial independence in a time of limited opportunity, allowing these entrepreneurs to challenge restrictive gender roles and create a legacy of resilience that continues to inspire the spirits industry.

-Who Were the Women of the Whiskey Trade?
+Who Were the Women Behind the Whiskey Trade?

 When we picture the bootleggers of the Prohibition era, the image is often of men in fedoras, running clandestine operations in smoky backrooms.
 But that picture is missing some of its most important figures.
 Women weren’t just on the sidelines; they were distillers, smugglers, and masterminds of the underground liquor trade.
 For too long, their contributions have been footnotes in a story dominated by men.
 But these women were true pioneers who defied convention, risked everything, and built empires in a world that tried to count them out.
 Much like our own Mary Dowling, they were born of resilience and refused to bow to the status quo.
 Their stories are a vital part of bourbon’s heritage, reminding us that the spirit of defiance has always been part of the recipe.